 B.S.
 Special Education, Pre-K through 12th grade, University of Wisconsin, Madison

-My professional mission is to promote the inclusive education of people of all ages with diverse learning needs in general education classrooms and settings through development of supportive instructional design, and effective team collaboration.
-I have a passion for creating programs and inclusive service delivery models within schools which allow complete access to academics and have high expectations for individuals with disabilities through building a culture of belonging and increasing teacher capacity.
-Promotion of practices that allow for individuals to be successfully engaged, challenged and respected throughout their various learning and community settings and schools, results in increased positive outcomes and independence throughout the lives of students.
+My professional mission is to promote the inclusive education of each and every student within general education classrooms and contexts, including students with the most extensive support needs, through development of supportive instructional design, effective team collaboration, and enhanced teacher capacity.
+This will promote individuals to be successfully engaged, challenged and respected throughout their various learning and community settings and schools, increasing positive adult outcomes and independence throughout their lives.

-Professional Staff Development Certificate, University of Minnesota, Educational Policy and Administration.
+Professional Staff Development Post Baccalaureate Certificate, University of Minnesota, Educational Policy and Administration.

-Teacher Certification Licensure (PK-12th grade, Cognitive Disabilities) licensed in Minnesota, Wisconsin, Illinois, Iowa, and New Mexico.
+Teacher Certification Licensure (PK-12th grade, Cognitive Disabilities) Previously licensed in Minnesota, Wisconsin, Illinois, Iowa, and New Mexico.

 appointed term from August, 2011- August 2015.
 Serving Vice-Chair (2013-2014), Chair (2014-2015).